Teodor Wålemark: Ljungskile SK

 On 28 November 2019, Ljungskile SK confirmed, that 18-year-old Wålemark had returned to his former childhood club on a deal until the end of 2021.
 Except for the first game, Wålemark played as a starter in the next 10 games in a row.
 In the beginning of 2021, Wålemark stated in public, that he wanted to leave the club.
 He officially left the club a few days later.

 Lindome GIF

 On 16 February 2021, Wålemark signed with Lindome GIF.
 He got his debut on 3 April 2021 against FC Trollhättan.

 Norrby IF

 On 20 December 2022 it was confirmed, that Wålemark had signed a two-year deal with Ettan Fotboll side Norrby IF.

+Wålemark made a total of 46 appearances for Norrby before his departure in August 2024.

+IK Brage

+On August 7, 2024, Superettan club IK Brage confirmed that Wålemark joined the club on a deal until the end of 2026.
+Wålemark made his debut on August 27, 2024 in a league match against Helsingborgs IF.

 Personal life

 Teodor is the son of former Swedish footballer and current coach Jörgen Wålemark.
 Teodor was born in Cyprus, where his father played at the time.
 His uncle, Bo Wålemark, is also a football coach, while his cousin, Patrik Wålemark, also is a footballer.